Monishnd/ccr-examples-Monish/easybuild/0_Introductory/README.md

 # Introductory EasyBuild Example

-In this example, we're going to step through the process of rebuilding `SAMtools-v1.18`, which is originally compiled with `GCC  12.3.0`, using the `GCC 11.2.0` toolchain included in the `ccrsoft/2023.01`.
+In this example, we'll go through the process of rebuilding `SAMtools-v1.18`, which is originally compiled with `GCC 12.3.0`, using the `GCC 11.2.0` toolchain included in `ccrsoft/2023.01`.

-## How to
+## How to Rebuild

+**Note:* When using Easybuild, do NOT use the CCR login nodes.
+Always use a compile node or do this from a compute node in an OnDemand desktop session or interactive job.
+See CCR docs for more info on [running jobs](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission).
+These installations can use a decent amount of disk space so we recommend you use your project directory for all software installations.

-1. First, we load the Easybuild module and search for the existing `SAMtools-1.18-GCC-12.3.0` Easybuild (EB) recipe (Reminder: don't do this on a login node!):
+1. First, start by loading the Easybuild module and search for the existing `SAMtools-1.18-GCC-12.3.0` Easybuild (EB) recipe:

 ```
 CCRusername@compile ~ $ module load easybuild